amanullahmd12/CrackCam/README.md

 ## Thank You

 Thank you for exploring CrackCam - the Surface Crack Detection Web Application.
-We aim to revolutionize crack detection processes and contribute to improved infrastructure maintenance and safety.
+I aim to revolutionize crack detection processes and contribute to improved infrastructure maintenance and safety.
 Together, let's detect cracks and protect our built environment! 📸🔍